bhimoff/HexBrightFLEX/README.md

 hexbright_bjh
 -----------------
+This firmware has:
+* a lower low
-This firmware has a lower low, makes it so that after five seconds you go from low or medium to off, and uses dazzle instead of blink.
+* makes it so that after five seconds you go from low or medium directly to off
+* uses dazzle instead of blink
+*uses the accelerometer to power down after 30 minutes to save battery

 More to come.

 These below are from the original: